GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/lighthouse-max-potential-fid/index.md

 ## How to capture FID field data

 Lighthouse's measurement of Max Potential FID is [lab data][lab].
-To capture real Max Potential FID data as your users load your pages, use Google's [First Input Delay library](https://github.com/GoogleChromeLabs/first-input-delay).
+To capture real FID data as your users load your pages, use Google's [First Input Delay library](https://github.com/GoogleChromeLabs/first-input-delay).
 Once you're capturing FID data, you can report it as an event to your preferred analytics tool.